 A: Yes.
 You may roll other retirement monies into the Investment Plan if they are from a qualified retirement plan that is an eligible plan as provided by the IRS (includes IRA, 401(k), 401(a), 403, and 457 retirement plans, and the Federal Thrift Savings Plan).
 An FRS Investment Plan Employee Rollover Deposit Form ("IP-Rollover") must be completed in order to facilitate the transfer.
 This form is also available by calling the MyFRS Financial Guidance Line and selecting Option 4.

-A: There are 19 funds available in the Investment Plan with annual fees as low as 0.02%.
-There are also three balanced funds available to make your investing easy.
+A: There are 21 funds available in the Investment Plan with annual fees as low as 0.02%.
+There are also 10 retirement date funds that are a mixture of various asset classes.
 Information on the funds and fees is available online or by calling the MyFRS Financial Guidance Line toll-free at 1-866-446-9377, Option 2 (TRS 711), and speaking to one of the financial planners.
 They can talk with you about all the funds and help you choose funds you feel best fit your goals and circumstances.

 A: The answer is generally yes, but there are important exceptions.
 Since the FRS Investment Plan is an employer sponsored plan, you will be eligible to take distributions from the Investment Plan without the 10% IRS early withdrawal penalty if payments are paid to you after you separate from service with your FRS employer during or after the year you reach age 55, or if payments are made over your life or joint life expectancies.
 You should consult your tax advisor or one of the financial planners at the MyFRS Financial Guidance Line about your specific circumstances.
 There is also additional information online on taxability of benefits.